 The Maine Death with Dignity Act is silent on death certificates, as are the laws in three other aid-in-dying states.
 Physicians are encouraged to identify the underlying disease as cause of death.
 Patient, family, and provider privacy is important, and public documents, such as a death certificate, should not disclose specific healthcare decisions made by a patient.
 Just as “declined further treatment” or “palliative sedation” is generally not identified as a cause of death, neither should medical aid-in-dying be identified as such.

-NOTE: If the physician is not attending the ingestion and the patient is not on enrolled in hospice, physicians should advise patients and their families to notify them when death occurs in order to facilitate initiation of the death certificate to avoid confusion with funeral homes, who may or may not be familiar with medical aid-in-dying as an expected death.
+NOTE: If the physician is not attending the ingestion and the patient is not enrolled in hospice, physicians should advise patients and their families to notify them when death occurs in order to facilitate initiation of the death certificate to avoid confusion with funeral homes, who may or may not be familiar with medical aid-in-dying as an expected death.

 Read the full text of the Maine Death with Dignity Act (click here).

 Maine’s law on opiate prescribing, authorized exceptions to exceed 100mg limitation (click here), and waivers for electronic prescription submission:

-Generally speaking, compounded formulas known as DDMA or DDMP, which contain morphine, are the most commonly used prescriptions under the Maine Death with Dignity Act.
+Generally speaking, compounded formulas containing morphine, are the most commonly used prescriptions under the Maine Death with Dignity Act.
+Physicians can get more specific clinical knowledge from the American Clinicians Academy on Medical Aid in Dying.

 If needed, a waiver request form for electronic prescribing may be submitted if the attending physician does not have access to electronic prescribing (click here).
 More information about this may be obtained by contacting the prescription monitoring program team via email at SAMHS.PMP[at]maine[dot]gov or by phone at 207.287.2595, option 2.

 Emergency Rules for data reporting and collection were put in place by executive order of Governor Janet Mills on September 19, 2019, making the law completely accessible upon it’s effective date.

 NOTE: 10-146 CMR Chapter 15, Death with Dignity Act Reporting Rule, has been adopted and is effective since August 30, 2020.
 Access major substantive rules for the Maine Death with Dignity Act in the Rule Chapters for the Department of Health and Human Services under section 10 146 Office of Data, Research and Vital Statistics, Chapter 15 (or download here).